dev4press/csp-library/readme.md

 ### CSP Directives

-This is the list of the current CSP directives supported by majority of browsers.
-There may be some new directives added or tested, some may be deprecated, so this list will change over time.
+This is the list of the current CSP directives supported by the majority of browsers.
+Some new directives may be added or tested, and some may be deprecated so that this list will change over time.

 * default-src
 * script-src